 Impact

 Through my career I have collaborated with a wide range of charities, think tanks, and criminal justice organisations: Liberty, Justice, the Centre for Public Data, the Sentencing Academy, the Sentencing Council for England and Wales, the Scottish Sentencing Council, the Crown Prosecution Service, the Parole Board, the Ministry of Justice, the Slovenia State Prosecutors Office, and Cumbria, West Yorkshire, and Bedfordshire Police Forces.
 As a result of those collaborations my research has influenced sentencing policy in the UK and other oversees jurisdictions.
-Here I list recent impact activities I have been involved in together with some of the most consequential policy changes directly stemming from my research.
+Here I list a selection of the type of impact activities I have been involved in, together with some of the most consequential policy contributions driven by my research.

 Independent Review of the Criminal Courts

-In response to Prof. David Ormerod request, I submitted evidence to the Independent Review of the Criminal Courts led by Sir Brian Levenson.
-In my submission, I indicate that the limited evidence available contradicts the view that magistrates are more punitive than Crown Court judges.
+In response to a direct request, I submitted a short report providing evidence to the Independent Review of the Criminal Courts, led by Sir Brian Levenson.
+In my report, I indicate that the limited evidence available contradicts the view that magistrates are more punitive than Crown Court judges.
 For this reason, I recommend allowing a larger share of cases to be processed by the Magistrates’ Courts.
 I also highlight how the weak evidence base regarding court functioning and backlogs could be improved if the Ministry of Justice and HM Courts & Tribunals Service took further steps to share their data openly.

 Independent Sentencing Review 2024 to 2025